 The same version of Windows is sold in 32-bit and 64-bit versions.
 Previously, the 32-bit version was the mainstream, but the 64-bit version has become the mainstream lately.

-This article provides you how to find out if you have a 32-bit or 64-bit OS or applications, using Windows 10, MacOS, and Excel (for Windows and Mac) as examples.
-You can also learn what is bit and byte that appear frequently in the computer world.
+This article provides you with how to find out if you have a 32-bit or 64-bit OS or applications, using Windows 10, macOS, and Excel (for Windows and Mac) as examples.
+You can also learn about bit and byte that frequently appear in the computer world.

 Language: English Japanese